biodiversity-aq/data-publication/README.md

 ## Guidelines

-We are working on a [guidelines/best practices for data providers and ourselves](https://github.com/ymgan/data-fairy) as well as documentation for our data publication practice on the [wiki](https://github.com/biodiversity-aq/data-publication/wiki).
+Documentation for our data publication practice is available on this [wiki](https://github.com/biodiversity-aq/data-publication/wiki).

 ## Acknowledgement